zoom/zoomapps-texteditor-vuejs/README.md

 The `dev` script will:

-1. Start mongodb in a container
-2. Watch Vue.js files and built to the dist/ folder
+1. Watch Vue.js files and built to the dist/ folder
-3. Watch Server files and build to the dist/folder
+1. Watch Server files and build to the dist/folder
-4. Start the application
+1. Start the application

 ### Production